TheGrandmother/encore-sdl/README.md

 Better name forthcoming.

 This library builds upon the SDL2 C library.
-It is recomended that you familirase with the working of SDL2.
+It is recommended that you familiarize with the workings of SDL2.
 Nice documentation can be found [here](https://wiki.libsdl.org/FrontPage).

+To try the library just type `make serious` and then run `./serious`.
+You draw penguins with the mouse and you change the size of the penguin with the up and down keys.

+**NOTE**
+Eventually the `Vat.enc` and `List.enc` will be removed once the real Vat library gets pushed.

+##Dependencies
+In order to compile and use this library you must have the following dependencies
+installed:
+`libsdl2-dev`, `libsdl2-2.0-0`, `libsdl2-image-dev`, `libsdl2-image-2.0-0`,
+`libsdl2-ttf-dev` and `libsdl2-ttf-2.0-0`

 ##General warnings
 This library is very, very **beta**.
 SDL2 is not thread safe and how well it